pazinio/CSVToRedisBlobTrigger/README.md

 # CSVToRedisBlobTrigger

-This code demonstrates Azure function blob trigger. the function reads a csv file from a stream and put the hash code valus inside.
+This code demonstrates Azure function blob trigger <br>
+The given function reads a csv file by a StreamReader and set the hash code valus inside a Azure Cache for Redis.